Skip to content

 This is the cleanest path when the logic is already easy to express as “return some messages”.

-Use createDefaultCapabilityContextProviders if your host follows the default capability model.
+Use createDefaultCapabilityContextProviders and createDefaultCapabilityTransformContext if your host follows the default capability model.

 That path is especially useful when you want to compose: